-If you’re serious about backyard dining and entertaining, you may be considering an outdoor kitchen.
-Usually composed of a sink, grilling area, refrigerator and bar area, outdoor kitchens extend the living space of your home and transform your backyard into a place for easy, stress-free cooking and dining.
+If you’re serious about backyard entertaining or patio dining, consider outdoor kitchen kits.
+Typically composed of a sink, grilling space, refrigerator and bar area, outdoor kitchens can make your outdoor space feel like home and transform your backyard into a place for easy, stress-free cooking and dining.

-But if you’ve priced outdoor kitchens, you may have experienced sticker shock.
+However, if you’ve looked at outdoor kitchens, you may have experienced sticker shock.
 Custom-built kitchens typically start at around $10,000 and go up from there—by a lot.
 For the DIYer with some basic skills, an outdoor kitchen kit can be a more affordable option, usually with a few simple hook-ups.
-While you can still spend big bucks on an outdoor kitchen kit, the options allow you to pretty much name your price.
+While you can still spend big bucks on an outdoor kitchen kit, the wide range of options allows you to find something within your budget.

 Here are our picks for the best outdoor kitchen kits to suit various requirements and budgets.
 Now, it’s time to get cooking!

 If you already have a grill you don’t want to part with, consider this compact outdoor kitchen from Char-Broil.
 Though just 50 inches wide, it packs a lot into a small space.